 There's one more tip that I'd like to suggest: engage a remote scribe.

 Remote scribing works much the same as having a graphic recorder there in the room—we'll live sketch the conversation as we hear it, using an iPad or similar device, which can be projected in the room (if you have any local attendees) or shared in real time with virtual attendees.

 The same benefits apply as if your graphic recorder was on site—real-time visuals spark new ideas, attendees are more engaged, and you're left with a colourful, rich record of the conversation.
 But it can happen from anywhere!
-As long as you have an internet connection, there's no reason why your event can't continue as planned, with attendees distributed across the country, or the world.
+As long as you have an internet connection, there's no reason why your event can't continue as planned, with attendees located across the country, or around the world.

 If you'd like to hear more about how remote scribing can help make your virtual event a success, whether it's for an entire day, or just a one-hour meeting, shoot us an email or call us on 1300 SKETCH.